creativepurus/Convert-ipynb-to-PDF/README.md

 ```
 - This command will download and install the nbconvert package and its dependencies.
 Wait for the installation to complete.
 You should see the progress in the command prompt or terminal.

-### 👉🏻 4.
+### 👉🏻 Step 4.
 Now you need to install `Pandoc` in addition to nbconvert if you want to convert .ipynb files to PDF format.
 Pandoc is a separate tool that nbconvert relies on for the conversion process.

 - To install Pandoc, follow the below mentioned steps: